ibm-cloud-docs/watson-assistant/web-chat-security.md

     For example, to create the key pair at a command prompt using OpenSSL, you would use the command `openssl genrsa -out key.pem 2048`.

-1. Use your private key to sign a JSON Web Token (JWT).
-You will use the token to sign messages that are sent from your website as proof of their origin.
+1. Use the private key to sign a JSON Web Token (JWT).
+You will use this token to sign messages that are sent from your website as proof of their origin.

-    The JWT payload must specify values for the following claims:
+    The JWT payload must specify the following claims:

     - `iss`: The issuer of the JWT.
 This value is a case-sensitive string.

     - `sub`: The principal that is the subject of the JWT.
 This value must either be scoped to be locally unique in the context of the issuer or be globally unique.

-The value you specify for `sub` is used as the `user_id`.
+        The value you specify for `sub` is used as the user ID for messages signed with this token, which can affect billing.
+(For more information about user-based billing, see [User-based plans explained](/docs/watson-assistant?topic=watson-assistant-admin-managing-plan#admin-managing-plan-user-based)).

-        The user ID that is specified in the `sub` claim is also sent in the `customer_id` section of the `X-Watson-Metadata` HTTP header.
-The `customer_id` can be used to make requests to delete user data.
-Because the ID is sent in a header field, the syntax must meet the requirements for header fields as defined in [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2){: external} (all visible ASCII characters).
+        This same user ID is also used as the customer ID, which can be used to make requests to delete user data.
+Because the ID is sent in an HTTP header field, the syntax must meet the requirements for header fields as defined in [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2){: external} (all visible ASCII characters).

         For more information about deleting user data, see [Labeling and deleting data](/docs/watson-assistant?topic=watson-assistant-admin-securing#securing-gdpr-wa).

     - `exp`: The expiration time on or after which the JWT cannot be accepted for processing.
 Many libraries set this value for you automatically.
 Set a short-lived `exp` claim with whatever library you use.

-    For more information about JSON Web Tokens, see the [RFC7519](https://tools.ietf.org/html/rfc7519){: external} and [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html){: external} specifications.

     Most programming languages offer JWT libraries that you can use to generate a token.
 The following NodeJS code sample illustrates how to generate a JWT token.